taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 Raquel: "Thank you for bringing the new splicing and voltage-treatment protocols from São Paulo."

-Dr. Kauffmann: "If you would only get an info-sphere mod..."
+Dr. Kauffmann: "You know, you'd get these updates faster if you'd just get an info-sphere mod..."

 Raquel: "Dr. Kauffmann, I'm sure your colleagues can tell you how adamantly opposed I am to body modifications and eSyrup implants.
 I'm extremely grateful that you've taken the time to travel all the way from DC today."